 WordPress is preferred over PHP because it comes with several built-in features and extensions that can improve your technical SEO.
 If you have some coding knowledge, you can help with WordPress development by fixing bugs or adding new features.
-If WordPress developers decide that they want to stop using PHP someday, we will.
-In fact, WordPress was created for those who have no need to program and still work on that premise to this day.
-PHP has served as the main component on some of the larger platforms, such as WordPress and Drupal.
+If developers decide that they want to stop using PHP someday, they will be able to do so.
+WordPress was created for those who have no need to program and still works on that premise today.
+PHP has been used as the main component on some of the larger platforms such as WordPress and Drupal.
 Unlike HTML, visitors to your website will never see the PHP code that makes your WordPress site work.